-The Deputy Vice-Chancellor and Provost is appointed on a full-time basis by the Council after consultation with the Senate, for a period of five years in the first instance.
-The Deputy Vice-Chancellor and Provost performs such duties as the Vice-Chancellor and President may delegate to him in the light of University priorities.
-In addition, the Pro-Vice-Chancellors have a reporting line to the Deputy Vice-Chancellor and Provost to facilitate improved co-ordination of academic matters.
+The Provost is appointed on a full-time basis for a fixed period by the Council after consultation with the Senate.
+Subject to the direction of the Vice-Chancellor and President, the Provost leads on academic strategy and delivery and performs such duties as the Vice-Chancellor and President may delegate to him in the light of University priorities.

-The Registrar and Chief Operating Officer, subject to the direction of the Vice-Chancellor and President, has responsibility under University Statutes for the administration of the University.
-The Registrar and Chief Operating Officer is assisted in the administration of the University by the following Senior Officers:
+The Registrar, subject to the direction of the Vice-Chancellor and President, has responsibility under University Statutes for the administrative delivery of the University.
+The Registrar is supported by the following Senior Officers:

 - Academic Registrar